“Two souls dwell, alas, in my breast’ (Faust I)

 Claudia says:

-I found your blog in search of help‘ what is still important to me and how do I want to live my life in the future?’
-Like you, I have been through some bad things and am now trying to give my life a different direction and am focussing on what I have always had.
-A strong sense of construction and a penchant for the spiritual.
+I found your blog while searching for help with “what is still important to me and how I want to live my life in the future.”
+Like you, I have been through some difficult times and am now trying to give my life a different direction and reflect on what I have always had: a strong sense of structure and a penchant for spirituality.

-I find your blog extremely interesting and, above all, very complex.
+I find your blog extremely interesting and, above all, very multi-layered.

-I still have a long way to go, but I look forward to every new page that you describe in your entries.
+I am far from finished reading it, but I am delighted with every new page you describe in your entries.

 Thank you very much for that!

-VG from the Baltic Sea, which is raining today.
+Best regards from the Baltic Sea, where it is rainy today.

 C